kendall-creator/7more-app/README.md

 - **Add Meetings** (Admin only): Schedule meetings and invite users
 - **Edit/Delete Shifts** (Admin only): Full shift management
 - **Assign Users to Shifts** (Admin only): Manually assign volunteers

-### Web App - View and Sign Up for Shifts:
-The web scheduler at https://app.7more.net/dashboard allows you to:
-- ✅ View your personal schedule (My Schedule tab)
-- ✅ View all available shifts (Manage Schedule tab)
-- ✅ Sign up for shifts
-- ✅ Cancel shift signups
-- ✅ View meetings and RSVP
-- ✅ Navigate between weeks

-**Note:** Creating shifts and meetings must be done through the mobile app.
-The web app displays a notice directing admins to use the mobile app for creation/management tasks.

 ---